Stove top-style cooking in your truck can be accomplished with the right hot pot.

 These required only a Phillips-head screwdriver to attach.

 Vicki is extremely impressed with the design of the legs, which give great stability to the unit (to help keep it from tipping over).

 Just outside the circle on the bottom of the hotpot were two lines meant to be read together: "Innovation to make it first; Quality that makes it last and last™"

 Once fully assembled, washed, seasoned and set up for cooking, we were ready to cook our first meal in the Presto Kitchen Kettle.

 The photo shown here is an overhead view with the glass lid with knob and the two small side knobs both in place.

 Here, you will see that we set the unit on the up-ended and covered 9x13" baking pan in which we had prepared Amish Baked Oatmeal.

-(In the Food and Recipes section of our site, you will see that in the "Equipment we used" section, you will often see a "cutting board" listed, which we now use as a cooking surface.)
+(In the Food and Recipes section of our site, you will see that in the "Equipment we used" section, you will often see a "cutting board" listed, which we switched to using as a cooking surface.)

 With Vicki holding the hot pot to make sure it did not tip over, Mike poured potato flakes into the water/salt/butter/milk mixture that was prepared according to directions.

 Later on, after we got a good-sized cutting board to use as a cooking surface, it was no longer necessary for us to be as careful about not tipping it over.